internetofwater/docs.geoconnex.us/book/quickstart/idscheme.md

 Note that it looks like a URL.
 This is because these identifiers are meant to resolve (redirect) to a **landing page** about the identified locations.
 This means that all elements must be allowed URL characters, and in practice, should avoid obscure symbols and whitespace.

 The stem (beginning) should always be `https://geoconnex.us`.
 The ***namespace*** should be a relatively short and easy-to-read name for grouping of identifiers that you have the authority to manage.
-This is often the name or abbreviated name of an organization, such as `epa`, `usgs`.
+This is often the name or abbreviated name of an organization, such as `/epa/`, `/usgs/`.

 After the namespace, you have relative freedom to assign identifiers, as long as each feature/location has a unique identifier.
 You may wish to create an identification scheme with a topic hierarchy.
 For example, subdividing between surface water and groundwater monitoring locations with `/sw-sites/` and `/wells/`.